rkoeninger/ShenScript/docs/interop.rst

    Builds a DOM Node out of a Shen list tree.
 Each node in the tree is represented by a list starting with a key symbol.
 That symbol is the name of the HTML element to be built (e.g. :shen:`div`, :shen:`span`), with the following exceptions:

-   :shen:`attr` - Creates a DOM Attribute that will get set on the enclosing element.
+   :shen:`@` - Creates a DOM Attribute that will get set on the enclosing element.
 Must have 2 remaining elements, name and value.

-   :shen:`comment` - Builds a :code:`<!-- comment -->` node.
+   :shen:`!` - Creates an event handler function for an event.
+Must have 2 remaining elements, event name and callback.

-   :shen:`text` - Creates a text node with the string value of the remaining elements concatenated with spaces.
+   :shen:`$` - Creates a text node with the string value of the remaining elements concatenated with spaces.
 Display text must be contained in a text node; "dangling" strings will raise an error.

-   Child elements are all appended or set on enclosing parents in respective order.
+   Child elements, attributes and event handlers are all appended or set on enclosing parents in respective order.

    .. code:: shen

-      [div [attr "thing" "whatever"] [p [text "hello!"]]]
+      [div [@ "thing" "whatever"] [p [$ "Click Me!"] [! "click" (/. _ (js.log "hi!"))]]]

    gets built to: